Efficient PRM Training Data Synthesis via Formal Verification¶

 Overall Architecture¶

-A two-stage framework: Stage 1 prompts an LLM to generate formal reasoning steps (few-shot guided format) → formal verification tools annotate the correctness of each step.
-Stage 2 uses the annotated data to fine-tune an LLM for step-level binary classification (outputting "correct"/"incorrect"), yielding FoVer-PRM.
+A two-stage framework: Stage 1 involves the LLM generating formal reasoning steps (guided by few-shot formatting) \(\rightarrow\) using formal verification tools to annotate the correctness of each step.
+Stage 2 involves fine-tuning an LLM using the annotated data for step-level binary classification (outputting "correct"/"incorrect") to obtain FoVer-PRM, which is then evaluated on informal natural language reasoning tasks.

 Key Designs¶